zonghaohuang007/ML_data_auditing/README.md

 args=Args()

-model = # load the target model or provide its API black_box_membership_inference = # define the black box membership inference metric as the score function whose return is a value, indicating the likelihood of the input published_data = # load the list of your published data unpublished_data = # load the list of your unpublished data
+model = # load the target model or provide its API

+black_box_membership_inference = # define the black box membership inference metric as the score function whose return is a value, indicating the likelihood of the input being a member of the training set of the target model

+published_data = # load the list of your published data

+unpublished_data = # load the list of your unpublished data

 detected_result = data_use_detection(model, black_box_membership_inference, published_data, unpublished_data, args)